mrotundo/datalakedev/docs/index.md

 ### Glue
 Glue itself utilizes a limited version of Spark to handle job processing.
 Currently it only supports Scala and Python.

 An additional feature of Glue is the introduction of the _**DynamicFrames**_ concept.
-This is essentially an extension of Spark's DataFrames, but allows for more flexibiltiy when handling ETL jobs that may have an input data with an inconsistent schema.
+This is essentially an extension of Spark's DataFrames, but allows for more flexibility when handling ETL jobs that may have an input data with an inconsistent schema.

 ### Lambda
 General purpose serverless processing.
+Can execute code in

 ### Elastic Map Reduce (EMR)